- Who We Are

 - Be ready with a plan that shows who will cover for you while you are attending the Congress.
 Offer to share a room to reduce hotel expenses if others are also interested in attending.

 - Be sure to check out the registration page where the various registration rates are listed to see if you qualify for any of the lower rates, discounts, or a scholarship.
-We have early bird discounts available, so the sooner you are prepared, the more money you will save!

 Need an Invitation to Attend?